mcasperson/SuseBuildpacks/introduction.md

 In order to use buildpacks, ensure you have [Docker](https://www.docker.com/) installed.

-To build the sample application with a buildpack, we'll need to install what is known as a *platform*, which in our case is a CLI tool called `pack`.
+To build the sample application with a buildpack, we'll need to install what is known as a *[platform](https://buildpacks.io/docs/concepts/components/platform/)*, which in our case is a CLI tool called `pack`.
 Instructions for installing `pack` can be found [here](https://buildpacks.io/docs/tools/pack/), with packages available for most major operating systems.

 When you first run `pack` you will be prompted to configure a default builder.
-We'll cover terminology like *builder* in more detail later in the post, but for now all we need to understand is that a builder contains the buildpacks that compile our code, and that companies like Heroku and Google, and groups like Paketo, provide a number of builders we can use.
+We'll cover terminology like *[builder](https://buildpacks.io/docs/concepts/components/builder/)* in subsequent posts, but for now all we need to understand is that a builder contains the buildpacks that compile our code, and that companies like Heroku and Google, and groups like Paketo, provide a number of builders we can use.

 Here is the output of `pack` asking us to define a default builder: